CAD97/programming-paradigm-scoring/README.md

 Paradigms listed come from resources listed in the Credits and my own experience.
-This compilation aims to place a "score" on paradigm support to facilitate the comparison of DLS utility, and potentially for use in [competition](https://codereview.meta.stackexchange.com/a/7311/100439).
+This compilation aims to place a "score" on paradigm support to facilitate the comparison of DSL utility, and potentially for use in [competition](https://codereview.meta.stackexchange.com/a/7311/100439).

 You can claim points from multiple categories.
 They are not supposed to be mutually exclusive (example: most Structured Programming is also Imperative).